NV2602/buggycar/README.md

 JDK , JRE , Eclipse and latest chrome driver
 Execution  -
-Open the project and run the feature file which is located at - src\test\resources\Features\buggylogin.feature
+Open the project and run the feature file which is located at - src\test\resources\Features\buggylogin.feature please update the UsersLogin and ExistingLogin to execute Regression_scenario2 and Regression_scenario3